RSR-TG-Info/Telegram-Bot-Template/README.md

 A simple Telegram Bot template for beginners.
 The code was written in <a href="https://www.python.org/">Python</a>, <a href="https://github.com/pyrogram/pyrogram">Pyrogram</a>

-# Install locally or on a VPS
+# Local / VPS Host
 <p>
 <pre>
 git clone (your repository link)